Home » Columbus Domestic Violence Attorneys » Columbus Child Endangerment Charge Attorneys

 Based on the legal weaknesses in the State of Ohio’s case and any other mitigating factors, we will negotiate the best possible plea available with the prosecutor for you to consider in resolving your case.
 If your child endangerment charges cannot be resolved satisfactorily with a plea, it would then proceed to a motion hearing (a hearing where the judge issues a ruling on an evidentiary issue) or a trial to the judge or jury, depending on the circumstances.

-There are a number of different defenses that we may use to defend your child endangerment charges and improve the outcome of your case.
-Our child endangerment attorneys may attack the proof of imminent danger since the definition of this term is typically speculative.
+There are several different defenses that we may use to defend against your child endangerment charges and improve the outcome of your case.
+Our child endangerment attorneys may challenge the proof of imminent danger, as the definition of this term is typically speculative.

 While others may have an issue with leaving their child home alone, you may have done so because you do not believe it will endanger your child.
-We may also challenge the proof of the relationship between you and the child.
-This may make sense if you were previously their caregiver but no longer assume that role.
+We may also challenge the proof of your relationship with the child.
+This may make sense if you were previously their caregiver, but no longer assume that role.
 Lastly, we may prove that you were falsely accused of the crime because the child or another person made up the story.

 For nearly ten years, our Columbus Criminal Defense team has successfully represented clients on child endangerment charges.
-That extensive previous experience will enable us to better help you.
-If you’ve been charged with child endangerment, it’s important to know what you’re up against.
+That extensive previous experience will enable us to help you better.
+If you’ve been charged with child endangerment, it’s essential to know what you’re up against.

 If you have any questions or if you need a competent, experienced child endangerment attorney to fight for you in court, please contact us at (614) 500-3836.